Our Work

 As an experimental methodological leader in the social sciences, EGAP is uniquely positioned to address challenges of scientific credibility.

-EGAP’s work continues to innovate the field as a leader in three key areas: addressing the crisis of external validity; ethics as they relate to field experimental research; and pre-registration and design-stage feedback as a strategy for increasing the transparency and credibility of research findings.
+EGAP’s work continues to innovate the field as a leader in three key areas: addressing the crisis of external validity through the Metaketa Initiative; ethics as they relate to field experimental research; and pre-registration and design-stage feedback as a strategy for increasing the transparency and credibility of research findings.
+Tools for pre-registration and design-stage feedback include the EGAP registry, the online peer response tool, and design feedback sessions at EGAP meetings.

 Our Solutions